CHOREGRAPHER

 Serena Malacco

-After a classical and contemporary dance education between Milan and Brussels, in 2014 she started her career as a dancer, performing in the works of, among others, Cindy Van Acker, Cie Les Gens d’Uterpan, Romeo Castellucci, Ariella Vidach, Fabio Liberti, Cie Dehors/Audela, Luca Silvestrini in theatres and festivals such as La Monnaie de Bruxelles, Bolzano Danza, Biennale Danza di Venezia, and Oriente Occidente.
+After training in classical and contemporary dance in Milan and Brussels, she began her career as a performer in 2014.
+She danced for various artists, including Cindy Van Acker, Cie Les Gens d’Uterpan, Romeo Castellucci, Ariella Vidach, Fabio Liberti, and performed at renowned festivals and institutions such as La Monnaie in Brussels, Bolzano Danza, Opéra de Lille, and Venice Biennale Danza.

 COLLABORATORS